Motyak/monlang-parser/monlang-LV2/README.txt

-161 Malformed Expression, contains an even number of words 162 Malformed Expression, contains a non-Atom word as operator 163 Malformed Expression, contains an unknown operator (unfound in precedence table) 169 Unknown Expression
+161 Malformed Expression, contains an even number of words 162 Malformed Expression, contains a non-Atom word as operator -> not triggerable when calling consumeProgram(LV1::Program&),
+     only triggerable when calling buildExpression(Term) 163 Malformed Expression, contains an unknown operator (unfound in precedence table) 169 Unknown Expression